JoJo Fletcher Shares An Incredible Snapshot Taken During A Hike With Fiance Jordan Rodgers

-Former Bachelorette JoJo Fletcher took to Instagram on Friday, July 31 to share a stunning photo of herself and her fiancé Jordan Rodgers.
+Former Bachelorette star JoJo Fletcher took to Instagram on Friday, July 31, to share a stunning photo of herself with fiancé Jordan Rodgers.
 The photo was taken during a hike they had shared with their two dogs.
 The couple stood on an incredibly picturesque cliff overlooking the ocean.
 They are currently vacationing in Dorado, Puerto Rico.

 Fletcher looked flawless in a sports bra from the leisurewear brand Set Active.
-She paired the bra with some black high waisted biker shorts from the yoga clothing brand Alo Yoga.
-She finished off the look with a grey baseball cap from the same brand and a pair of grey tennis shoes.
+She paired the bra with some black high-waisted biker shorts from the yoga clothing brand Alo Yoga.
+She finished off the look with a gray baseball cap from the same brand and a pair of gray tennis shoes.

 Fletcher carried her belongings in a sling style backpack.
-She wore her long light brown hair down naturally and wrapped her arm around her fiancés waist.
+She wore her long light brown hair down naturally and wrapped her arm around Rodgers’ waist.

-The former reality television star held on firmly to her dog’s leash.
-Fletcher and Rodgers are the owners of a German Shorthair Pointer named Jackie Moon.
+The former reality television star held firmly to her dog’s leash.
+Fletcher and Rodgers are the owners of a German shorthair pointer named Jackie Moon.
 The dog frequently appears on the couple’s social media pages and even has her own Instagram page.
 While in quarantine the couple adopted a second puppy of the same breed whom they named Jagger.
-Jackie Moon sat at Fletcher’s feet while Jagger laid loyally in front of Rodgers.
+Jackie Moon sat at Fletcher’s feet while Jagger was lying in front of Rodgers.

 Rodgers rocked a black tank top and camouflage print shorts.
-He wore a grey baseball cap backwards and and some black tennis shoes.
+He wore a backward gray baseball cap and some black tennis shoes.
 He smiled at the camera while wrapping an arm around his fiancé’s shoulders.

 Lush green vegetation, palm trees and stunning ocean waves were visible behind the pair.